-You can either save in an FDIC-insured account, or invest in a mutual funds portfolio that can help you keep pace with rising costs and inflation.
+You can save in an FDIC-insured State Farm Bank UTMA Custodial account.
 Your State Farm® agent can explain these choices in easy-to-understand terms.
 Contact an agent

 - All earnings are reported to the IRS under the child's Social Security Number.
 (Consult your tax advisor about federal and state income tax consequences.)